Home

 ANSWER:

-John, toothpaste, shaving cream, cologne and other bathroom products are often acidic or alkaline.
-Marble is made of calcium carbonate, which will react with acids and sometimes alkalines.
-What happens is the substance eats into the marble "etching" the surface.
+Marble will etch because it is made of calcium carbonate, which will react with acids and sometimes alkalines.
+What happens is the toothpaste (or mouthwash, etc.) eats into the marble "etching" the surface.

 If the surface is honed or tumbled, then you won't notice the dull etch marks as much, but they are very obvious on a polished marble surface.